sirkhancision/XIVLauncherCLInstall/README.md

 The script's default path to clone XIVLauncher.Core to is `~/Github/XIVLauncher.Core`, but you can edit it (at line 8) to where you want it to point to.

 Additionally, at line 21, the desktop entry has the following: `env XL_SECRET_PROVIDER=FILE`.
 That saves your password as a file in your computer, so that XIVLauncher can store it and that you don't have to type your password every time.
 It poses as a possible security risk, though, so you could want to remove that.

-It also comes with a variable called `DISTRO_NAME`, at line 16, which as default, has `VOID` as its value.
-Feel free to edit that value to the name of your current distribution (e.g. ARCH, FEDORA, etc.), if you care about that.